junxit/us-congress-bills-113/metadata.md

 - 2014-03-13 — Introduced in House
 - 2014-03-13 — Introduced in House
 - 2014-03-13 — Referred to the House Committee on Homeland Security.
+- 2014-03-20 — Referred to the Subcommittee on Oversight and Management Efficiency.
+- 2014-03-26 — Forwarded by Subcommittee to Full Committee (Amended) by Voice Vote .
+- 2014-03-26 — Subcommittee Consideration and Mark-up Session Held.
+- 2014-04-30 — Committee Consideration and Mark-up Session Held.
+- 2014-04-30 — Ordered to be Reported (Amended) by Voice Vote.
+- 2014-05-06 — Placed on the Union Calendar, Calendar No. 324.
+- 2014-05-06 — Reported (Amended) by the Committee on Homeland Security.
+H. Rept.
+113-436.
+- 2014-05-06 — Reported (Amended) by the Committee on Homeland Security.
+H. Rept.
+113-436.